COLON CANCER SCREENING OVERVIEW

 Several tests are available for colorectal cancer screening, including tests that can detect cancers at an early treatable stage (eg, stool tests), and tests that also detect pre-cancerous polyps (adenomas) and can lead to cancer prevention.

 Guidelines from expert groups recommend that you and your healthcare provider discuss the available options and choose a testing strategy that makes sense for you.
-Tests that detect pre-cancerous polyps are preferable; these include colonoscopy, CT colonography, and flexible sigmoidoscopy.
+Some experts believe that tests that detect pre-cancerous polyps are preferable; these include colonoscopy, CT colonography, and flexible sigmoidoscopy .
 Other experts believe that being screened with any test, including stool tests that detect blood or abnormal DNA, is more important than which test is used.

 Colonoscopy — Colonoscopy allows a physician to see the lining of the rectum and the entire colon (figure 1).
 (See "Patient information: Colonoscopy (Beyond the Basics)".)

-- Effectiveness — Colonoscopy detects most small polyps and almost all large polyps and cancers and substantially reduces the risk of developing and dying from colorectal cancer .
+●Effectiveness — Colonoscopy detects most small polyps and almost all large polyps and cancers and substantially reduces the risk of developing and dying from colorectal cancer .

 Sigmoidoscopy — Sigmoidoscopy allows a physician to directly view the lining of the rectum and the lower part of the colon (the descending colon) (figure 1).
 This area accounts for about one-half of the total area of the rectum and colon.
 (See "Patient information: Flexible sigmoidoscopy (Beyond the Basics)".)

-- Risks and disadvantages — The risks of sigmoidoscopy are small.
+●Risks and disadvantages — The risks of sigmoidoscopy are small.
 The procedure creates a small tear in the intestinal wall in about 2 per every 10,000 people; death from this complication is rare.
 A major disadvantage of sigmoidoscopy is that it cannot detect polyps or cancers that are located in the right side (eg, the cecum, ascending colon hepatic flexure, or some of the transverse colon).

 CT colonography ("virtual colonoscopy") — Computed tomography colonography (CTC, sometimes called "virtual colonoscopy") is a test that uses a CT scanner to take images of the entire bowel.
 These images are in two- and three-dimensions, and are reconstructed to allow a radiologist to determine if polyps or cancers are present (picture 1).
 The major advantages of CTC are that it does not require sedation, it is non-invasive, the entire bowel can be examined, and abnormal areas (adenomas) can be detected about as well as with traditional (optical) colonoscopy.